skulumani/thesis-gwu/README.md

 [ctan]: https://ctan.org/pkg/thesis-gwu
 [doi]: https://zenodo.org/badge/latestdoi/69136100

-# WARNING - NO LONGER MAINTAINED
+# LaTeX Template for GWU Thesis/Dissertation

 As of 2022 summer, this satisfies all requirements for GWU SEAS.